Menopause and Muscle: Tailoring Strength Training for Women

 “What is the best type of strength work for menopausal women”?

 While menopause is a natural part of the ageing process, typically occurring in the late 40s or early 50s, its impact on physical and mental health can be profound.
 Throughout my years as a PT I’ve been fortunate to train lots of women, and still do train women in this age bracket, and it’s a really powerful stage of life.
-I've found that it's a period where many clients reassess their priorities and focus on self-care.
+I've found that it's a phase where many clients reassess their priorities and focus on self-care.

 During menopause, hormonal shifts, particularly a decline in oestrogen levels, can lead to various changes in the body.
 One of the primary concerns for many women during this time is the potential loss of muscle mass and decline in bone density.
 These changes not only affect physical health, increasing the risk of conditions like osteoporosis, but can also have significant implications for mental well-being.